Intended Learning Outcomes

 Assessment of respiratory function

-- conduct a patient interview and ask appropriate questions relating to a patient’s respiratory condition
+- conduct a patient interview and ask appropriate questioning relating to a patient’s respiratory condition

 - perform essential physical examination procedures in a patient with respiratory disease